Beginning Quilting Series Part 3

 If you are purchasing fabric online you may only have the option of buying in either ½ yard or yard increments whereas at a local quilt shop they will generally cut fabric as small as ¼ yard if that’s all you need.

 A few years back fabric manufacturers came up with a fun way to buy fabric.
-Cute bundles already cut and packaged, usually all from the same designer so you could just grab your favourites and start creating.
+Cute bundles are already cut and packaged, usually all from the same designer so you could just grab your favourites and start creating.
 These come in strips, squares or triangles and contain a sample of each fabric from the entire collection.

 Pre-cuts come in several varieties and some companies will have different names for the same things.
 Some examples of the most popular pre-cuts are: